-Saturdays have the lowest average wait times at EPCOT in recent memory, followed by Fridays and Sundays.
+Sundays have the lowest average wait times at EPCOT in recent memory, followed by Tuesdays and Wednesdays.
 Saturdays, on the other hand, are not always the best days to visit EPCOT.

-If you’re looking for a day at EPCOT with shorter wait times for rides and attractions, Thursdays are generally your best bet.
+If you’re looking for a day at EPCOT with shorter wait times for rides and attractions, Wednesdays are generally your best bet.

 They’ve had the lowest wait times three out of the last twelve months, and they’ve had the second lowest wait times in three other months.

 Thursday also has the best mix of lower wait times without the weekend Festival crowds showing up.
 So if you’re looking to avoid the crowds and still have a great time, plan your EPCOT visit for a Thursday!

 Wednesdays at EPCOT had the lowest wait times over the previous three and a half years, with waits ranging from 15 minutes to an hour.

 For the past three months, the shortest queues are happening on Wednesdays, while having the longest queues for one month out of the last year.
 If you don’t want to be crowded during EPCOT’s festivals, Wednesdays are also a good choice.